Solving the Kidney Exchange Problem Using Privacy-Preserving Integer Programming (Updated and Extended Version): Evaluation

 \subsection{Runtime Evaluation}

 Table~\ref{tab:runtimes} shows runtime and network traffic of our protocol~$ \kepIpProtocol $ and the protocol~$ \breuerSecSharingProt $ from~\cite{Breuer_Matching_2022}, which is a more efficient implementation of the protocol from~\cite{Breuer_KEprotocol_2020}.
 For both protocols, we consider a maximum cycle size $ \cycleBound = 3 $ as this is the most common maximum cycle size used in existing kidney exchange platforms~\cite{Biro_EuropeanKE_2019,AshlagiKidneyExchangeOperations2021}.
 The results for our protocol~$ \kepIpProtocol $ are averaged over 50 repetitions for each value of $ \numparties $ (number of patient-donor pairs).
+Due to the large amount of repetitions required for each value of $ \numparties $, we evaluate the protocol~$ \kepIpProtocol $ for an average runtime up to two hours.

-When comparing the performance of our protocol $ \kepIpProtocol $ to the protocol~$ \breuerSecSharingProt $, we observe that the runtime of our protocol is larger for up to $ 9 $ patient-donor pairs.
-However, for larger numbers of patient-donor pairs our protocol significantly outperforms the protocol~$ \breuerSecSharingProt $.
-For example, for 12 pairs our protocol is already about 34 times faster.
+When comparing the performance of our protocol $ \kepIpProtocol $ to the protocol~$ \breuerSecSharingProt $, we observe that the runtime of both protocols is about the same for up to $ 8 $ patient-donor pairs.
+However, for larger numbers of pairs our protocol significantly outperforms the protocol~$ \breuerSecSharingProt $.
+For example, for 12 pairs our protocol is already more than 500 times faster.
 This is due to the brute force nature of protocol~$ \breuerSecSharingProt $ which scales in the number of potential exchange constellations between the involved patient-donor pairs (cf.~Section~\ref{sub:rw_pp_ke}).
 While this number is still very low for small values of $ \numparties $, it quickly increases for larger numbers of pairs.

-Furthermore, we observe that the runtime of our protocol $ \kepIpProtocol $ increases with increasing values for the latency $ L $.
+Furthermore, we observe that the runtime of our protocol~$ \kepIpProtocol $ increases with increasing values for the latency~$ L $.
 The factor between the runtimes for the different latencies is nearly constant which is to be expected as the latency is just a constant delay for each message.
-In particular, the runtimes for $ L = 5ms $ and $ L = 10ms $ are always about a factor of $ 4.76 $ and $ 9.39 $, respectively, larger than for $ L = 1ms $.
+In particular, the runtimes for $ L = 5ms $ and $ L = 10ms $ are about $ 4.31 $ times and $ 8.28 $ times larger than for $ L = 1ms $, respectively.

 Another important observation is that the runtime of our protocol varies for different inputs.
 Figure~\ref{fig:runtimes} shows boxplots for latency $ L = 1ms $.
 We observe that there are outliers where our protocol performs significantly worse than the average.
 This is due to the nature of the Branch-and-Bound algorithm and the Simplex algorithm which require different numbers of subproblems and iterations depending on the input.
 However, even for the worst case which we measured in our evaluations, our protocol outperforms the protocol~$ \breuerSecSharingProt $ from~\cite{Breuer_Matching_2022}.